Shanghai Metro DC01

-The 01A01 and the 01A02 (formerly known as DC01) are a class of electric multiple unit currently used on the Line 1 of Shanghai Metro.
+The 01A01 and the 01A02 (formerly known as DC01) are a class of electric multiple unit used on the Line 1 of Shanghai Metro.
 They are built by AEG and CSR Zhuzhou Locomotive, with first delivery on 30 October 1992.
-These cars are numbered 92011–92241, 93011-93481, 94011-94241, 014352-014643, 14652 and 14663 (set 101–116).
+These cars are numbered 92011–92241, 93011–93481, 94011–94241, 014352–014643, 14652 and 14663 (set 101–116).

 Before the delivery of AC02 and AC03, DC01 trains were also assigned to the services of Line 2 and Line 3.

 Features

 DC01 trains have livery in red and white.
 01A01's door indicators are LEDs instead of halogen lamps.
 The five-color indicators and grid lampshades are retained after expansion.
 All carriages have installed red LED scrolling displays to show the next station.

 01A02's carriage lampshades are white plastic boards instead of grids.
 The original destination blinds are changed into LED displays.
 All pneumatic doors converted into electric doors.
 Five-color indicators are removed and all carriages have installed yellow LED scrolling displays to show the next station.

 In the summer of 2006, after poor cooling affected 16 DC01 sets, high temperatures inside the carriages had long been a problem, 96 ice cubes have been put into a one-meter-high container to alleviate the high temperature of the 96 carriages.
 In order to make up for the defects in the refrigeration power and design of carriage, emergency measures must be taken whenever the temperature reaches 33 °C (91 °F) or more.
 With the transformation between 2006 and 2008 from 6 cars set to 8 cars set, the air conditioners were improved and modernized, making ice containers a thing of the past.